Blogs

 wave

-Eyewitnesses described a terrifying scene.
-Brian Pipkin, who was driving nearby, saw the plane veer sharply to the left before nosediving into the parking lot.
-"There was an immediate fireball," he recounted, adding that the plane narrowly missed a three-story building.
-He immediately called 911 and filmed the burning wreckage, capturing the chaotic aftermath which showed several cars engulfed in flames.
-Another witness, Joseph Smith, stated the plane went down within 30 seconds of takeoff.
+Eyewitnesses described it as absolutely terrifying.
+Brian Pipkin, who was driving nearby, saw the plane make a sharp turn to the left before it just…nosedived.
+“There was an immediate fireball,” he said.
+He said it narrowly missed a three-story building!
+He immediately called 911 and even filmed the whole thing – the burning wreckage, cars engulfed in flames…the whole chaotic mess.
+Another witness, Joseph Smith, said the whole thing happened within 30 seconds of takeoff.
+It must have felt like watching a slow-motion trainwreck.

-Emergency responders arrived swiftly, battling intense flames and thick smoke.
-Firefighters worked to extinguish the blaze that had spread to multiple vehicles.
-Brethren Village residents were briefly asked to shelter in place as a precaution.
-While at least a dozen cars were affected, with five severely damaged, remarkably, no injuries were reported on the ground.
-The five occupants of the plane were transported to a nearby hospital; the extent of their injuries remains unclear.
+Emergency responders got there fast, battling intense flames and thick, black smoke.
+Firefighters worked to put out the fire that had spread to several cars.
+Residents of Brethren Village were told to stay inside as a precaution, just to be safe.
+At least a dozen cars were damaged; five were pretty much totaled.
+But incredibly, no one on the ground was injured.
+The five people from the plane were rushed to the hospital.
+We don’t know the extent of their injuries yet.

 FAQ